 The reason as to why the spectral masks defined by ICAO within Volume 1V of Annex 10 for the Mode S Interrogator (Figure 3-2) and Transponder (Figure 3-5) are such that they would appear not to conform with the ITU Radio Regulatory requirements and whether there are any plans to update these requirements?

-Proposed TSG Response:
+ICAO Response:

-References to the SARPs are provided, but it’s not clear to which ITU-R RR they are being compared to make the determination of non-conformity.
-In order to properly evaluate the need for changes to the SARPs, please provide additional information, such as which RRs appear to be different than as defined in the SARPs.
-The ICAO SP will then be able to evaluate any difference and any need to update the SARPs.
+References to the SARPs are provided, but it’s not clear to which ITU RR they are being compared to make the determination of non-conformity.
+In order to properly evaluate the need for changes to the SARPs, please provide additional information, such as which RRs appear to be different than those defined in the SARPs.
+ICAO will then be able to evaluate any difference and any potential need to update the SARPs.

-ICAO is of the view that this evaluation should also take into consideration Article 35 Section 35.1.1 Note 1 of the ITU-R RR, as pointed to in the last question.
-The 1090 MHz Mode S transponder replies to 1030 MHz Mode S interrogations under the ARNS, but also broadcasts 1090 MHz short and extended length squitters under the AM(R)S. ITU-R recognizes ICAO Annex 10 as the international standards document in WRC-15 Resolution 417 recognizing a) for aeronautical radionavigation and Radiocommunication systems used by civil aviation.
-Further, RES 417 noting a) indicates that ICAO is responsible for developing compatibility criteria between AMS(R)S and other ICAO-standardized aeronautical systems.
-Finally, according to RES 417 resolves 1), ITU-R requires the use of 1090 MHz Mode S Extended Squitter (1090ES) to meet the requirements found in the ICAO Annex 10 SARPs, which include the spectral mask referenced in this liaison statement.
+ICAO is of the view that this evaluation should also take into consideration RR No. 35.1, as pointed to in the last question.
+In addition numerous references in ITU (e.g., Resolution 417 (Rev. WRC-15)) recognize ICAO Annex 10 as the international standards document used by civil aviation.

-As ITU-R provides for ICAO to standardize the civil aviation use of radio equipment operating in the frequency band used by Mode S and Mode A/C equipment, perhaps there is no conflict between the governing documents and one should refer to the ICAO SARPs when defining spectrum standards for ARNS and AM(R)S systems used by civil aviation.
-The ICAO SP will, never-the-less, evaluate a more detailed comparison of the ITU-R RRs and the ICAO SARPs to decide if a change is necessary.

 In the context of aircraft fitted devices, is there any other information that the ETSI Radar sub-group should take into account when preparing the European Harmonised Standards for secondary radars?

-Proposed TSG Response:
+ICAO Response:

 The following list contains the EUROCAE avionics standards for ATCRBS, Mode S, ADS-B, and TCAS.

-· Last Light Aviation Secondary Surveillance Radar Transponders Mops: Ed-115
+· Last Light Aviation Secondary Surveillance Radar Transponders MOPS: Ed-115

 · Mode S transponder MOPS: ED-73E